FAA Made Computer System Name Gender-Neutral

 Newsmax reached out to the FAA for comment.

-In light of the cancelation fiasco, the American Accountability Foundation tweeted Wednesday: "With the FAA groundstop this morning, another reminder that Biden Admin wokeness knows no bounds.
+In light of the cancellation fiasco, the American Accountability Foundation tweeted Wednesday: "With the FAA ground stop this morning, another reminder that Biden Admin wokeness knows no bounds.
 Dec.
 2021 @FAANews put out a 176-page regulation changing 'Notice to Airmen' to 'Notice to Air Missions.'"

 Responding to that tweet, U.S. Rep. Andy Biggs, R-Ariz., tweeted: "Instead of focusing on real transportation issues, @SecretaryPete and his minions have focused on woke garbage like below.
 A regulation like this does not advance the FAA's mission 'to provide the safest, most efficient aerospace system in the world.'"